hazer-hazer/rsact/README.md

 ## Intro

-`rsact` is a GUI framework targeting embedded systems in Rust.
-The framework is based on fine-grained reactivity system, hence the name.
+`rsact` is a GUI framework targeting embedded systems.
+It is based on fine-grained reactivity system, hence the name.

 The project consist of these parts: